No-tengo-nombre/chirper/README.md

-# SignPy
+# Chirper
 ## Introduction
-*SignPy* is a Python package used for Digital Signal Processing.
+*Chirper* is a Python package used for Digital Signal Processing.
 It implements different tools to create, import and export signals, as well as integral transforms and different modulation methods, useful when using signals to carry information.

 ## How to install
 In order to install *SignPy*, simply import it from *PyPi* by running

-    py -m pip install signpy2
+    py -m pip install chirper-py

 ## Contained subpackages
 Currently, the implemented subpackages are: